sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/2018-12-18-extension-based-java-code-intel.md

 ## Implementation

-[An ordered checklist that enumerates exactly what needs to be done with as much detail and granularity as possible.
-Anyone should be able to follow this checklist and end up with the desired result.]

 - [ ] By Jan 1: deploy alpha Java extension to sourcegraph.com.
 It supports a minimal set of Java repositories (e.g., Eclipse-based projects, vanilla Maven)